East Arnhem

 East Arnhem has shown very soft population growth performance across periods assessed by AreaSearch

-East Arnhem's population, as per AreaSearch's analysis, was around 8,005 as of November 2025.
-This figure represents an increase of 1,022 people, marking a 14.6% rise since the 2021 Census which reported a population of 6,983.
-The change is inferred from the estimated resident population of 8,010 in June 2024 and an additional 31 validated new addresses since the Census date.
-This results in a density ratio of 0.30 persons per square kilometer.
-East Arnhem's growth rate exceeded both national (8.9%) and state averages, positioning it as a regional growth leader.
-Natural growth contributed approximately 90.0% of overall population gains during recent periods.
+East Arnhem's population is approximately 8,447 as of February 2026.
+This represents an increase of 1,464 people, a 21.0% rise since the 2021 Census which reported a population of 6,983.
+The growth is inferred from the estimated resident population of 8,010 in June 2024 and an additional 31 validated new addresses since the Census date.
+This results in a population density of 0.30 persons per square kilometer.
+East Arnhem's growth exceeded both national (9.9%) and state averages, making it a regional growth leader.
+Natural growth contributed approximately 90.0% of overall population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimations, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends indicate a median increase for non-metropolitan areas, with East Arnhem expected to gain 920 persons by 2041, reflecting an 11.6% total increase over the 17-year period, based on the latest annual ERP population numbers.
+For areas not covered by this data and post-2032 estimates, AreaSearch applies growth rates by age cohort from the ABS's latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends indicate a median increase for non-metropolitan areas, with East Arnhem expected to gain 920 persons by 2041, reflecting a total increase of 5.7% over the 17 years.

 Frequently Asked Questions - Population